Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/ui-integration-phase-3/Linking_channel.md

 **Step 1**

 1. Click on the `Link a channel` button in the RHS of MS Teams sync plugin on MM.
-2. Select the `Mattermost channel`, the `Microsoft team` and a `Microsoft channel` for the selected MS team in the `Link a channel` modal.
+2. Select the desired `Mattermost channel`, the desired `Microsoft team` and a desired `Microsoft channel` for the selected MS team in the `Link a channel` modal.
 3. Click on `Link channels` button on the `Link a channel` modal.

 **Step 2**